Sahanduiuc/hotel-cancellations/index.md

-# Predicting hotel cancellations with ExtraTreesClassifier and Logistic Regression
+# Predicting Hotel Cancellations with ExtraTreesClassifier and Logistic Regression

 Hotel cancellations can cause issues for managers.
 Not only is there the lost revenue as a result of the customer cancelling, but this can also cause difficulty in coordinating bookings and adjusting revenue management practices.